https://22537894.fs1.hubspotusercontent-na1.net/hubfs/22537894/MUL_BlogImage_FraudPrevention_CarAccident.png

 Auto Insurance Fraud

 Auto insurance fraud is usually categorized into two categories: soft and hard fraud.
 Soft fraud takes advantage of a situation a fraudster finds themselves in.
 This can look like exaggerating the damages done in an accident or lying on an insurance application to get a lower premium.
-The cost of these “lost premiums” gets passed onto policyholders and it’s estimated that up to 14% of customers' premiums go toward paying for losses due to soft fraud.
+The cost of these “lost premiums” gets passed onto policyholders and it’s estimated that up to 14% of customers' premiums go toward paying for losses due to fraud

 With all of this happening within Florida, you're probably asking yourself: how can I protect myself from fraud and the effects of it?
-Here are a few tips we've found to help you avoid fraud:
+Here are a few tips to help you avoid fraud:

 • Purchase your policy through a licensed insurance agent or insurance company.
 If you feel like you're experiencing fraud, you can rely on your trusted insurance team and agents to verify any changes to your policy.

-• If you feel as though someone is staging an auto accident in order to file a claim for repairs, retrieve as much information from the other driver as possible and contact both law enforcement and your insurance company about the potential fraud.
+• If you feel as though someone is staging an auto accident to file a claim for repairs, retrieve as much information from the other driver as possible and contact both law enforcement and your insurance company about the potential fraud.
 Before you do so, be sure you have all the details that corroborate your suspicion!

 For more tips on how to avoid fraud, visit MyFloridaCFO.com or Fraudweek.com.